maciejtreder/ng-toolkit/README.md

 # Progressive Web App written in Angular Universal technology for serverless environment (Angular Material included)
-This repo is boilerplate of Angular Universal (serverside rendering) deployed on AWS Lambda (serverless) environment.
+This repo is boilerplate of Angular Universal (serverside rendering) applications.
 It is running as a **progressive web app** and includes Angular Material!
+It is also built with serverless environment in mind and can be easily deployed on AWS Lambda.

 ## Live demo
 [Angular Universal on AWS Lambda + API Gateway](https://www.angular-universal-serverless.maciejtreder.com)

 ## What's inside?
+* Service-Worker (for content-caching - application works offline)
+* Push notifications:
+    * Webpush - Using [aws-sns-webpush](https://github.com/maciejtreder/aws-sns-webpush) as back-end
+    * Safari push - **In progress**
+* Mobile devices support
 * Angular Material
-* Service worker
-* Works offline
 * [ng-http-sw-proxy (all requests done offline, are synced when app comes back online)](https://github.com/maciejtreder/ng-http-sw-proxy)
 * Webpack
 * UglifyJS